It’s like Japanese women’s pornography, without the pornography… (TM)

 ON VIOLENCE AND SOCIAL CAPITAL:

 “I and the public know, what all schoolchildren learn.

 Those to whom evil is done Do evil in return”

 — W.H.
 Auden

 As mentioned in the earlier post, there were a few problems with the approach.
-One was the tendency to indulge in the trope that a cross-dressing male could “teach” a young female how to better present herself as a female, or reveal some heretofore hidden female essential characteristic.
-I guess this is fine if one sees all gender as performative – otherwise it is patronising as all heck.
+One was the tendency to indulge in the trope that a cross-dressing male could “teach” a young woman how to better present herself as a woman, or reveal some heretofore hidden female essential characteristic.
+I guess this is fine if one sees all gender as performative – otherwise it is patronizing as all heck.

 Another major problem was the idea that somehow youthful gender dysphoria could be met with grudging, non-violent derision that would quickly move towards group solidarity and acceptance.
 “Look how adult and broad-minded we all are!” becomes the watch-word of the group, standing in proxy for the reader.